Azure-Samples/azure-search-power-skills/Vision/PID/README.md

 ## Deployment

-Follow these steps to buld the container and deploy the skill as an Azure Function.
+Follow these steps to build the container and deploy the skill as an Azure Function.

 1. Navigate to the diagramskill folder and build the docker container ```docker build -t pidskill .```